USAFA-ECE/ece382/docs/c_programming.md

 **_Are there different versions of C?_**

-Indeed, there exist various versions or dialects of the C programming language standard.
-These include C79, C89, C99, C11, and C17, among others.
-You can find more information about these versions on this Wikipedia page: https://en.wikipedia.org/wiki/C_(programming_language)#History
+Indeed, there are several versions or variations of the C programming language standard.
+These versions include C79, C89, C99, C11, and C17, among others.
+You can find more detailed information about these different versions on this Wikipedia page: https://en.wikipedia.org/wiki/C_(programming_language)#History

-The most recent standard is C17, but the most widely adopted versions are likely C89 (also known as ANSI C) and C79 (K&R C).
-CCS provides support for K&R, C89, C99, and C11.
+The most recent standard is C17, but the most widely used versions are likely C89 (also known as ANSI C) and C79 (K&R C).
+CCS offers support for K&R, C89, C99, and C11.

-If you wish to switch between these dialects, you can do so by navigating to project properties, then CCS Build > Advanced Options > Language Options, and select your desired dialect, as illustrated in the image below:
+If you want to switch between these variations, you can do so by going to project properties, then navigating to CCS Build > Advanced Options > Language Options, and selecting your preferred variation, as shown in the image below:

 ![C Dialect](./figures/C_Dialect.png)